Arif12467/Digital-System-Design-AIA/Assignment-3/README.md

 ![This is an image]()

-The video below shows the Hex Counter running on the Nexys A7 board
+The video below shows the Hex Counter running on the Nexys A7 board.
 ![This is an image]()